Susseratal/Susseratal/README.md

 Hello!
 If you're new here, and you've come from another of my numerous links, this is a good place to start.
 From here, I would recommend going to the about.txt in the Susseratal repo. (pinned just under here)
 I use it as a personal repository for information, todo lists etcetera.
 However, if you've just come from my website, you're probably better off there.
+If you've got something specific in mind, then you don't really need to read on, but if this just sort of a way to kill 5 minutes, then read on...

 Once you've skimmed that, have a look at some of the projects I've got here, see if anything takes your fancy.